Parth-Vader/FB-Spider/README.md

 4. Enjoy the contents in a table format.
    A file called 'Table.html' would be made in the folder itself.
    You can open it and see the table.

+# Contribute
+You can contribute to the repo via this really-simple steps:
+1) Star and fork this repo.
+2) CLone your fork
+3)